bit-broker/website/content/en/docs/getting-started/demo.md

 title: "Demos and Examples"
 linkTitle: "Demos & Examples"
 weight: 1
-description: Explore the demonstration instance of BitBroker to learn what its all about
+description: Explore the demonstration instance of BitBroker
 ---

 Here you will find information about a range of BitBroker demo applications and connectors to help you understand what BitBroker is and how it can operate in complex data sharing scenarios.